CLIENT ACCOUNTS

 The growth of target date funds (TDFs) has simplified retirement investing for many defined contribution (DC) participants.
 As qualified default investment alternatives (QDIAs), TDFs have provided many participants with more age-appropriate portfolios.

-An “off-the-shelf” target date series offers an effective solution for most participants, and these funds hold over a quarter of DC assets.
+An “off-the-shelf” target date series may offer an effective solution for many participants.
 Yet some sponsors have found that their unique goals for the retirement plan might merit a more personalized approach.

 More tailored target date options